 1. What is the militia?

 Our motivation is patriotism and a sincere desire to defend the Constitution.
-Our goal is to encourage all citizens to achieve a high level of preparedness for a wide variety of possible emergencies.
+Our goal is to encourage all citizens to achieve a high level of preparedness, maybe with the help of a military poncho and other safety gear to be ready for a wide variety of possible emergencies.

 We support a Constitutionally limited government and defend the American ideals of Life, Liberty and the pursuit of Happiness.
 We are open to all citizens regardless of race, sex, religion, or political affiliation.
 Groups not open to public membership and/or which are organized for any other purposes are not militias.
 The militia, as an organization, has no religious theme; is not racial in nature; nor does it advocate terrorism or violence.

 2. Why would you want to join an organization like the militia?